audreythellman/hbwater_chla/rfu-calculation-vignette.md

 To do this calculation, you need these five things:

-- The sample list file (sample ID, sampling date, substrate, and watershed, or weir)
+- The `samplinglist_updated.xlsx` file (sample ID, sampling date, substrate, and watershed, or weir)
-- The raw chl-a units (rfu) file with: a) rfu, b) volume of etoh, c) sample ID, and d) chla run number
+- The raw chl-a units (rfu) file with: a) rfu, b) volume of EtOH, c) sample ID, and d) chl-a run number
-- The standard curve slope
+- The standard curve slope ID and information in `chla_standardcurve_summary.csv`
-- The blanks measured for each run
 - the surface areas of the substrates

-In general, the calculation will, first, merge the raw data with the sampling listing.
-Second, subtract average blank values from each run.
-Third, calculate chl-a in mg/m2 using the slope of the standard curve, the volume of EtOH, and the surface area of the substrates.
+In general, the calculation will, first, merge the raw data with the sample listing file that contains IDs.
+Second, it will subtract average blank values from each run.
+Third, it will calculate chl-a in mg/m<sup>2</sup> using the slope of the standard curve, the volume of EtOH, and the surface area of the substrates.

 ### Ready to Start?